Skip to main content

 Policy Guidance

-View the updated (June 2018) Dispute Resolution Process for Homeless Students in the online NC SBE Policy Manual.
+View the North Carolina Dispute Resolution Process for Homeless Students in the online North Carolina School Board of Education Policy Manual.
+LEA dispute resolution processes must align with this policy.

 McKinney-Vento Data Collection